mitchiet/iot_pitmaster/README.md

 ## Other things that are important to download

-Python 3.5+
+- Python 3.5+
-git
+- git
-GCC
+- GCC
-CMake --maybe unneccessary to download
+- CMake --maybe unneccessary to download
-VS Code
+- VS Code

 ## Necessary VS Code extensions

-ms-vscode.cpptools
+- ms-vscode.cpptools
-ms-vscode.cmake-tools
+- ms-vscode.cmake-tools
-espressif.esp-idf-extension
+- espressif.esp-idf-extension
-twxs.cmake
+- twxs.cmake

-### Helpful

-formulahendry.code-runner
+- formulahendry.code-runner --helpful but not necessary